henrikrank/tpl-2022/lesson-2/lesson_code/README.md

 | Highlight a word and press CTRL + D | Add a new cursor to next occurrence of word |
 | CTRL + Shift + P | Open command dialog |

-## Helpful Shortcuts to set up in VSCode
+## Extra: Helpful Shortcuts to set up in VSCode
 * Create new file
 * Create new folder
 * Append cursor to selection